 - Drive up the Grand Canyon of Yellowstone.

-- Get a glimpse of the Upper Geyser Basin’s colours.
+- Get a glimpse of the Upper Geyser Basin’s colors.

 - At the Mud Volcano location, take in the frothy mess.